aniketjivani/ApproxBI/README.md

-Implement methods for Bayesian inference with a view to discovering new methods, connections to continuous formulations of neural networks, and scalable approximations to handle inference in NNs.
+Implement methods for Bayesian inference with a view to make connections to continuous formulations of neural networks, and scalable approximations to handle inference in NNs.

 Current goals are:
 1. SVGD